Freddie Highmore made his first on-screen appearance as a child actor back in 1999 when he was only 7 years old.

 Freddie’s first film role came at the age of just seven when he starred in 1999 British comedy Women Talking Dirty, where he starred alongside Helena Bonham Carter.

-During his career to-date Freddie has had the chance to work with some incredible actors, including Johnny Depp, Kate Winslet, Helena Bonham Carter, Kristen Bell, the late-great Robin Williams, and of course, Vera Farmiga.
+During his career Freddie has had the chance to work with some incredible actors, including Johnny Depp, Kate Winslet, Helena Bonham Carter, Kristen Bell, the late-great Robin Williams, and of course, Vera Farmiga.

 In early 2002, when Freddie was just nine years old, he starred in the film Finding Neverland, which was the role that catapulted his career.
 He starred alongside both Johnny Depp and Kate Winslet, with the two esteemed actors highly commending him for his role in the film.